jonathangarelick/SoundSeer/README.md

 ## Compatibility
 - macOS 14+
 ## Download
-You can either build this project from the source for free, or purchase it from the [Mac App Store](https://apps.apple.com/us/app/soundseer/id6497167012?mt=12) for $2.

-[Here's why](https://www.garelick.net/2024/05/01/why-should-i-pay-for-an-open-source-app/) I think paying for SoundSeer is worth it.
+SoundSeer is available on the [Mac App Store](https://apps.apple.com/us/app/soundseer/id6497167012?mt=12) for $0.99.
+You will not have access to all features if you build from the source.
 ## Feedback
 Please file an issue with any feedback (even a thank you!).
 You can also email the author at: his firstname [at] lastname [dot] net.